brittanynicole7/deep-learning-challenge/README.md

 - Save and export your results to an HDF5 file named AlphabetSoupCharity.h5

 ## Step 3: Optimize the Model
-- Optimize the model to achieve a target predictive accuracy higher than 75% by dropping more or fewer columns, creating more bins for rare occurrences in columns, increasing or decreasing the number of values for each bin, add more neurons to a hidden layer, add more hidden layers, use different activation functions for the hidden layers, or add or reduce the number of epochs to the training regimen.
+- Optimize the model to achieve a target predictive accuracy higher than 75% by dropping more or fewer columns, creating more bins for rare occurrences in columns, increasing or decreasing the number of values for each bin, adding more neurons to a hidden layer, adding more hidden layers, using different activation functions for the hidden layers, or adding or reducing the number of epochs to the training regimen.
 - Create a Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb
 - Import dependencies and read in the charity_date.csv to a DataFrame.
 - Preprocess the dataset and adjust for any modifications that came out of optimizing the model.